Regions Financial Corp. (RF) Shares Decline Despite Market Challenges - News Heater

 Simply click here to receive it.

-The average price predicted for Regions Financial Corp.
-(RF) by analysts is $20.79, which is $5.93 above the current market price.
-The public float for RF is 935.75M, and at present, short sellers hold a 3.01% of that float.
-On October 16, 2023, the average trading volume of RF was 7.68M shares.
+The average price point forecasted by analysts for Regions Financial Corp.
+(RF) is $20.75, which is $4.31 above the current market price.
+The public float for RF is 935.76M, and currently, short sellers hold a 3.01% ratio of that floaft.
+The average trading volume of RF on October 20, 2023 was 7.81M shares.

 RF’s Market Performance

-RF’s stock has seen a -2.97% decrease for the week, with a -10.85% drop in the past month and a -16.51% fall in the past quarter.
-The volatility ratio for the week is 2.45%, and the volatility levels for the past 30 days are at 2.49% for Regions Financial Corp.
-The simple moving average for the past 20 days is -5.57% for RF’s stock, with a -17.20% simple moving average for the past 200 days.
+RF’s stock has seen a 1.17% increase for the week, with a -7.47% drop in the past month and a -16.43% fall in the past quarter.
+The volatility ratio for the week is 2.82%, and the volatility levels for the past 30 days are at 2.66% for Regions Financial Corp.
+The simple moving average for the past 20 days is -1.28% for RF’s stock, with a -14.43% simple moving average for the past 200 days.

 Analysts’ Opinion of RF